kborig89/Project1_Team3/README.md

 ridership by borough

-Project Title: Uber and Public Transportation in New York City during the Coronavirus Pandemic Team Members: Kathyrn Buckwalter, Julissa Guzman, Patrick Saitta, & Eddie Xu Project Description: Assess ridership of Uber and Public Transportation in New York City during the Coronavirus Pandemic Research Questions to Answer:
+Project Title: Uber and Public Transportation in New York City during the Coronavirus Pandemic Team Members: Kathyrn Buckwalter, Julissa Guzman, Patrick Saitta, Eddie Xu, & Mackenzie Baucum Project Description: Assess ridership of Uber and Public Transportation in New York City during the Coronavirus Pandemic Research Questions to Answer:
 How did the pandemic affect usage of Uber and Public Transportation in New York City?